Sling TV hits you by surprise when you look behind the relatively cheap base plans and find a buffet of add-ons.

 - Check out FuboTV’s Elite plan and see if it’s worth $8.99 more than the Sling TV mega plan.

-- See if Sling TV’s bundle is worth $1.01 more than AT&T’s Entertainment plan.
+- See if Sling TV’s bundle is worth $1.01 more than DirecTV Stream’s Entertainment plan.
+(Note: this comparison is to AT&T TV NOW, which has become DirecTV Stream.)

 If you’re not keen on add-ons and want to keep your expenses lower, see our Philo vs Sling TV review.